-- 1. Work done by constant or varying force.
+- 1. Work

-- 2. Energy.
+- 2. Energy

-- 3. Power.
+- 3. Power

-- 4. Conservation of Energy.

 A.3 Examinee should be able to use the law of conservation of 1D and 2D linear momentum to describe, analyze and solve the motion of situations that are difficult to analyze using Newton's Laws of Motion such as collisions and explosions in 1D and 2D.
 This section may include: